Ranveer Chandra

-Ranveer Chandra is an Indian American computer scientist who is Managing Director of the Research for Industry group at Microsoft and an affiliate professor at the University of Washington.
+Ranveer Chandra is an Indian American computer scientist who is Vice President of Frontier Tuning at Microsoft and an affiliate professor at the University of Washington.
 He is known for his contributions to software-defined networking, wireless networks and digital agriculture.
 Previously, he served as the Chief Scientist at Microsoft Azure Global and currently holds the position of Chief Technology Officer (CTO) of Agri-Food at Microsoft.

 Early life and education

 Chandra was born and grew up in Jamshedpur, India.
 He received his B.Tech. in Computer Science and Engineering from the Indian Institute of Technology (IIT), Kharagpur, and later pursued a PhD in Computer Science from Cornell University.

 Work

 Dr. Chandra began his career at Microsoft Research in Redmond, Washington.
 One of his notable contributions includes co-inventing wireless hardware virtualization, a technology enabling a Wi-Fi card to connect to multiple wireless networks simultaneously.
 This innovation, developed in collaboration with Victor Bahl, led to the release of Virtual Wi-Fi by Microsoft in Windows 7 in 2009.
 This allowed for concurrent network connections, extended Wi-Fi range through relay devices, and localized Wi-Fi hotspots.

 Chandra also led the white space networking project at Microsoft Research, presenting his research at the United States Department of Agriculture (USDA) and the Federal Communications Commission (FCC).
 His work in this domain significantly influenced government regulations, such as the FCC's TV white space regulations.

 In 2015, Chandra initiated Project FarmBeats at Microsoft, which later evolved into Azure Data Manager for Agriculture (ADMA).
 This platform harnesses advanced technologies to enhance farm productivity and reduce costs through data-driven insights.
 His efforts in digital agriculture have been endorsed by Bill Gates, who featured Chandra's work on FarmBeats on GatesNotes.

 Chandra has contributed to various Microsoft products, including Windows, Azure, Visual Studio, and Xbox.
 He has published over 100 research papers and holds more than 150 patents granted by the United States Patent and Trademark Office (USPTO).
 Chandra's work has received over 23,000 citations according to Google Scholar.